360Fabriek/VisionPro-ShaderTest/README.md

 # VisionPro-ShaderTest
 This repository is home to a Unity project with 36 different shaders and 6 different particle systems to be tested all in the same scene on the Apple Vision Pro.

-Built scene "Shader_Test" to run it on the Apple Vision Pro.
+Built scene "Shader_Test" via Unity and XCode to test it out on the Apple Vision Pro.

 # These are the different shaders: